renning22/shale/README.md

 Shale is aiming to bring cloud computing to Filecoin and make Storage Providers (SPs) directly compete with AWS, Google Cloud, etc..

-With Shale, SPs are able to lease and monetize their computing devices (CPU/RAM/GPU severs) with access to their sealing data.
+With Shale, SPs are able to get FILs by leasing/monetizing their computing devices (CPU/RAM/GPU servers) with access to their sealing data.

-Shale is targeting on high-performance/native computing such as AI/ML training/inference usually against open and large datasets, but any other general tasks are possible, such as C/C++ compiling, short-time web serving, data-processing etc..
+Shale is targeting on native high-performance computing such as AI/ML training/inference, usually against large/open datasets.
+Any traditional tasks are possible, such as C/C++ compiling, short-time web serving, general data-processing etc..

 ## Design

-The idea is sending programs around to where the data locate, i.e. in the data center of SP, and make the sealed data (Filecoin+ deals) accessible by disk mouting.
+The idea is sending programs around to where the data locate (i.e. the data center of SP), and utilizing those Filecoin+ deals by disk mouting.

 Programs here refer to off-chain, native C/C++, CUDA executables.